galaxyproject/admin-training/advanced/001-ansible/ex2-galaxy-ansible.md

 Use `less -R` to view the file with the colours set.

 The Ansible script will run and display what it's doing as it does.
 (Always a good idea to run it in a screen or something since networks are sometimes flaky!)

+## So, what did we learn?

+Hopefully, you now understand:
+* How Ansible combines roles with a playbook
+* Where to go to get more roles to add to a playbook
+* How to install Galaxy on a machine using Ansible.

+## Further reading

+If you want to know more about Ansible and Galaxy, see the Galaxy Project Github page:  [https://github.com/galaxyproject](https://github.com/galaxyproject) and search for "ansible".

+If you want to know more about Ansible, details can be found at [www.ansible.com](https://www.ansible.com)

+Suggestions and comments are welcome.
+Please contact: